mastrojs/template-basic-node/README.md

 To see how Mastro works, [follow the guide](https://mastrojs.github.io/guide/server-side-components-and-routing/).

-To make sure you're on the latest Mastro version:
+To make sure you're using the latest Mastro packages:

-    pnpm update @mastrojs/mastro --latest
+    pnpm update "@mastrojs/*" --latest

 ## Deploy to production